 “Product market fit is the degree to which your products/services satisfy the demands of a certain type of buyer,” says Feinberg, “When you have product market fit, you know exactly what price points they buy at, what quantities and durations they buy, and it helps to allocate resources to accelerate revenue growth.”

 To test if you have product market fit, conduct buyer persona interviews.
-If you have at least five ideal clients fitting each of your buyer persona profiles, your business likely achieved product market fit.
+If you have at least five ideal clients fitting each buyer persona profile, your business likely achieved product market fit.

-If your business lacks at least five clients they can interview, you may need to achieve product market fit before trying to raise capital and develop content.
+If your business lacks at least five clients they can interview, you may need to achieve product/market fit before raising capital and developing content.

 “Product market fit is one of the most important goals to fill to ramp up lead generation and sales acceleration to get you to product market fit as quickly as possible,” says Feinberg.